govardhan34445/Javaapplication/README.md

-# Javaapplication
+This is my new repository
-This is java application
+DevOps team is working on this